The Dangers of Stress

 An experiment was done on a group of medical students.
 A punch biopsy (a small piece of skin removed) on their arm was done during the term and the numbers of days taken to heal was recorded.

-Then the punch biopsy was repeated at exam time – with the extra stress they took 40% longer to heal!
+The punch biopsy was repeated at exam time – with the extra stress they took 40% longer to heal!

-The fight or flight response affects:
+The fight or flight response affects many areas of our bodies:

 Insulin production, hence blood sugar – affects diabetes and weight control